Lisbon and the Algarve

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 In Lisbon we'll delve into a colorful capital rich in history.
-We'll sing with locals buried deep in the old town, sip coffee on stools once warmed by great Portuguese poets, covet slinky art nouveau jewelry and marvel at the architectural heritage of the age of discovery.
-Then we'll head for the 'lands end' of Europe where we'll fish for octopi and savor the freshest of seafood on the south coast of my travel dreams.
+We'll sing with locals buried deep in the old town, sip coffee on stools once warmed by great Portuguese poets, covet slinky Art Nouveau jewelry, and marvel at the architectural heritage of the Age of Discovery.
+Then we head for the "Land's End of Europe" — where we'll fish for octopi and savor the freshest of seafood on the south coast of my travel dreams.